 Occasional forgetfulness is normal and should not be a cause for concern unless it increases in frequency or interferes with daily living.
 However, some of the causes of cognitive decline, besides AD, include:

-- Medication interactions or side effects and over-medication; sake sure you tell your health care provider about all the medications you are taking.
+- Medication interactions or side effects and over-medication; make sure you tell your healthcare provider about all the medications you are taking.

 - Nutritional deficiencies, such as vitamin B12 deficiency

 - Having a history of another condition that may contribute to mental changes, including diabetes, hypertension, or kidney, liver, or thyroid disorders

 - Structural disorders like brain tumors, head injuries, and normal pressure